samliu/fishing/lures.md

 instead of a common "spinning" rod.
 This is because for lures to work, you generally want them to emulate some living creature (usually a small baitfish).

+You generally want to use mono line or have mono / fluorocarbon leader when using lures.
+Braid tends to tangle with lures.

 There are (2) main classifications of baits that groups them by how they're used: jerkbaits and crankbaits.
 There's also a category that doesn't fit nicely with the other two, called ripbaits.
 They're described below.

 __Dimensions to Lure Fishing__: